Traders Bank Building

-Trader's Bank Building is a 15-storey, 55.39 m early skyscraper (the first in Toronto), completed in 1906 at 67 Yonge Street in Toronto, Ontario, Canada.
+The Traders Bank Building is a 15-storey, 55.39 m early skyscraper (the first in Toronto), completed in 1906 at 67 Yonge Street in Toronto, Ontario, Canada.
 The building was designed by Carrère and Hastings, with construction beginning in 1905.
 It was the tallest building in the British Commonwealth until the Royal Liver Building was completed in 1911.
 It remains one of Canada's few surviving skyscrapers of the early 20th century.

 History

 The building was assembled using two million bricks and 1700 tons of steel beams riveted using compressed air (with "millions" of rivets needed); once the foundations were finished, it was erected at a rate of about a floor a week.
 The building was designed to be fireproof, thanks to the steel frame.
 In the event of a fire, fire doors would shut the elevators and staircases, with two large fire escapes in the rear.
 Steam heat on a vacuum system would warm the interior.
 Electric lights throughout and telephone cables on each floor were touted as features.

-When described in a period newspaper, it was to have a flag pole 200 feet above street level and four high-speed elevators going up 187 feet.
-It was projected to hold 1500 people.
+When described in a period newspaper, it was to have a flag pole 200 ft above street level and four high-speed elevators going up 187 ft.
+It was projected to hold 1,500 people.
 The exterior was to be made of stone, brick and terra cotta (sourced from Perth-Amboy and used on the lower three floors) with limestone casings.
 The floors are made of Canadian Portland cement.
 The only use of wood was in the windows, doors and frames.
 The roof was to have a promenade, with the owner unsure if the public would be admitted.

-The bank would occupy the first two storeys.
+The bank was to occupy the first two storeys.

 The construction of the building was marked by several accidents and one fatality.
 An engineer was scalded by a faulty steam injector in November 1905.